-In this post, we’ll explore why you should be eating more dates and its potential health benefits.
+In this post, we’ll explore why you should be eating more dates and their potential health benefits.

 What are the Dates?

-Dates are actually a fruit, although they look very much like a small, green, unripe banana.
+Dates are a fruit, although they look like a small, green, unripe banana.
 At least in my eyes.
-These fruits are native to the Middle East and Asia but are now cultivated all over the world.
+These fruits are native to the Middle East and Asia but are now cultivated worldwide.

 #1 Good Source of Calcium